 - Showcasing community quilts.
 Groups made eye-catching community quilts to showcase local people’s diverse and heartfelt support for the campaign, and gain their MPs’ attention.
 Check out the gallery below to see groups’ crafty creations.

 - Lobbying MPs.
 Groups presented their quilts to their MPs and handed in their petitions, demanding action for warm homes.
 For example, Manchester Friends of the Earth handed in over 1,100 signatures to Angela Rayner MP, while Climate Cymru carried out a moving demonstration at the UK government’s offices in Cardiff.

 Find out more about groups’ amazing Day of Action efforts on the Friends of the Earth website.

 If you took part in the Day of Action, you can use these steps to help maximise your impact:

 - Follow up with your MP.
 Thank them for coming, or ask for a meeting if they didn’t attend.
-This’ll be an opportunity to show them your quilt, hand in your petition and chat about the campaign.
+This’ll be an opportunity to show them your quilt and chat about the campaign.
 Make sure to send them our general campaign briefing for MPs.
 Or if you signed up to the Day of Action, you can use our ready-made briefing tailored to your local constituency.

 - Share your stories.
 Let us know how you got on and send us your photos using our stories form so we can add them to our gallery.